Drazendrazan/GSDR/resources/[addedmods]/[ect]/cdn-fuel/README.md

 # CDN-Fuel (2.0.0 Beta)

-A functionality fuel system based off of [ps-fuel](https://github.com/Project-Sloth/ps-fuel) that uses PolyZones that target fueling pumps and vehicles to allow you to refuel your vehicle, as well as interact-sound to play accurate refueling sounds.
+A functionality fuel system based off of [cdn-fuel](https://github.com/Project-Sloth/cdn-fuel) that uses PolyZones that target fueling pumps and vehicles to allow you to refuel your vehicle, as well as interact-sound to play accurate refueling sounds.

 ### Disclaimer
 This is the Beta version of cdn-fuel with the Player Owned Gas Stations & Electric Charging Features added.
 Since it is in Beta, some features may not be up to standard or include some issues.
 If you come across an issue, create an issue or go to our discord (located at the bottom of this read me) and explain what the problem is and we will work to get a solution as soon as possible.

 ## Major Credits

 Major shoutout to the Project Sloth team.
-We based this script off of their wonderful ps-fuel script.
-We wanted to change it up a little bit, but ended up doing a lot more than originally planned, so we though we'd release this on it's own rather than PR things. (https://github.com/Project-Sloth/ps-fuel)
+We based this script off of their wonderful cdn-fuel script.
+We wanted to change it up a little bit, but ended up doing a lot more than originally planned, so we though we'd release this on it's own rather than PR things. (https://github.com/Project-Sloth/cdn-fuel)

 ### Dependencies: